Co-ParentingOctober 19, 2025 · 8 min read

 Reunification therapy is most appropriate when:

 High-conflict separation has damaged the relationship.
-Sometimes conflict between parents, without deliberate alienation, produces a child who has absorbed the tension and pulled away from one parent.
+Sometimes conflict between parents, without deliberate alienation, produces a child who absorbed the tension and pulled away from one parent.
 Therapy can help repair what conflict damaged.

 When to Be Cautious